 3/ Bola Pizza

 Bola offers handmade pizzas made with both local and imported ingredients.
-Recipes are Indian- and Texan-inspired recipes, but the classic flavors are available, too.
+Recipes are Indian- and Texan-inspired, but classic flavors are available, too.
 Check the website for tips on how to prepare and serve the perfect frozen pizza!

 4/ Beanitos Chips